pritamdalal/posit_python_quarto/README.md

-# python_quarto_slides
+# posit_python_quarto
-Slides for a presentation on Python and Quarto.
+Materials for a presentation on Posit, Python, and Quarto.